 - Immunosuppressive drugs with oral glucocorticoids are preferred for the most dangerous form, which is necrotizing scleritis.

-Scleritis can cause significant eye damage.
-This disorder can also result in partial to complete vision loss.
+Scleritis can cause significant eye damage, including partial to complete vision loss.
 When vision loss does occur, it’s usually the result of necrotizing scleritis.
+There’s a risk that scleritis will come back despite treatment.